pixeltris/YgoMaster/Docs/FileLoadError.md

 - Start a Command Prompt with Administrator Permissions.
 - Navigate to and note your MD installation folder path.
 This will be referred to as `MDPATH` below.
-- Nativate inside your `/LocalData/` folder, there should be at least one folder named with some 8-char combination of random numbers and letters.
+- Navigate inside your `/LocalData/` folder.
+There should be at least one folder named with some 8-char combination of random numbers and letters.
 This will be referred to as `USERFOLDER` below.
 - Copy and run `MKLINK /D  "MDPATH\LocalData\00000000" "MDPATH\LocalData\USERFOLDER"` in the Command Prompt.
 - If successful, it should say `symbolic link created for PATH1 <<===>> PATH2`.